danielharrell/open-eyes-lect-2017-18/Open.md

 uninspired, ambitious and timid, scrupulous and dim-sighted.

-The subject of this passage, of course, is the center of self in the last passage: Dorothea's first husband.
-And Eliot addresses the reader directly, I think, to persuade us, if not to love Edward Causabon, at least to acknowledge him, and come to know him, then, as self rather than other, just as Dorothea must learn to do.
-It as if Eliot wants to *open* us to Causabon, to undergo our own movement of transcendence, from reader to character, as she gives us a point of view on Causabon to make him pitiable rather than contemptible.
+The subject of this passage, of course, is Edward Causabon.
+And Eliot addresses the reader directly, I think, to persuade us, if not to love Causabon, at least to acknowledge him, and come to know him, then, as self rather than other, just as Dorothea must learn to do.
+It is as if Eliot wants to *open* us to Causabon, to undergo our own movement of transcendence, from reader to character, as she gives us a point of view on Causabon to make him pitiable rather than contemptible.
 That is, Eliot gives us a center from which another can be seen as self, and as if to move us from self to self, in the only form of self-transcendence possible, if again our selfhood encloses us in openness.

 But what is it, then, that makes Mr. Causabon pitiable?
 For Eliot writes as if he should be pitied for a self he can